-In accordance with the BAT Group's overall governance and internal controls framework and in support of the Company's purpose as part of the BAT Group, the Company applies and the Directors have due regard to all applicable BAT Group policies and procedures, including the BAT Group Statement of Delegated Authorities ("BAT Group SoDA"), and the BAT Group Standards of Business Conduct, International Marketing Principles, Health and Safety Policy, and Environmental Policy as set out at page 48 of the BAT Annual Report.
-As a BAT Group company, the Company acts in accordance with the BAT Group's policies in relation the safeguarding of human rights and community relationships, which are set out at page 48 of the BAT Annual Report.

-Where authority for decision-making is delegated to management under the BAT Group SoDA, the BAT Group SoDA mandates regard for the likely long-term consequences of decisions, the imperative of maintaining high standards of business conduct, employees' interests, business relationships with wider stakeholders, the impact of business operations on the environment and communities, and other relevant factors.
-The BAT Group SoDA is part of the BAT Group's governance and internal controls framework through which good corporate governance, risk management and internal control is promoted within the BAT Group and does not derogate from any requirement for Board review, oversight or approval in relation to the Company's activities.
+In accordance with the BAT Group's overall governance and internal controls framework and in support of the Company's purpose as part of the BAT Group, the Company applies and the Directors have due regard to all applicable BAT Group policies and procedures, including the BAT Group Statement of Delegated Authorities ("BAT Group SoDA"), and the BAT Group Standards of Business Conduct, International Marketing Principles, Health and Safety Policy, and Environmental Policy as set out at pages 48 and 73 of the BAT ARA & 20-F. As a BAT Group company, the Company acts in accordance with the BAT Group's policies in relation the safeguarding of human rights and community relationships, which are set out at page 48 of the BAT ARA & 20-F. Certain authorities for decision-making are delegated to management under the BAT Group SoDA, part of the Group's governance and internal controls framework through which robust corporate governance, risk management and internal control are promoted within the Group.
+Application of the SoDA, does not derogate from any requirement for Board review, oversight, or approval in relation to the Company's activities.

-The Directors receive training in relation to their role and duties as a director on a periodic basis and all newly appointed Directors receive training in respect of their role and duties on appointment, including on directors' duties under Section 172 of the Companies Act.
+The Directors receive training in relation to their role and duties on a periodic basis.
+All newly appointed Directors receive an induction and training in respect of their role and duties on appointment, including on directors' duties under Section 172 of the Companies Act.
 Director training is provided through the Company Secretary.